 That’s it!
 Well, not all of it….

-While doing the above will establish the document as your Will, it is best to consult an attorney to better ensure that your wishes are carried out.
-For example, retaining an attorney:
+While doing the above will establish the document as your Will, it is best to consult a NY attorney to better ensure that your wishes are carried out.
+For example, retaining a New York attorney:

-- will help you to manage tax consequences of your choices, which are often complicated;
+- shall help you to manage tax consequences of your choices, which are often complicated;

-- will guide surviving relatives through business decisions;
+- shall guide surviving relatives through business decisions;

 - can assist you in making tax-free gifts while you are still alive;